Going on a family trip to Italy soon and wondering what to do with kids in Milan? Read on for lots of tips!

-After I booked our Airbnb apartment for 6 nights I found out that both Rome and Venice are only 3 hours away by train.
-I’d love to go there, check out these great things to do in Venice!
+After I booked our Airbnb apartment for 6 nights I found out that from Milan both Rome and Venice are only 3 hours away by train.
+I would have loved to go there.
+Check out these great things to do in Venice and this overview of places to visit in Rome with kids!
 If I’d done some more research before my booking, I would have probably opted to do 2 nights Milan, 3 nights in either Rome or Venice and then one more night in Milan.
+This 2-week train itinerary shows how easy it is to travel from Milan to other major cities in Italy.
 But hindsight is 20/20, right?
 So we ended up with 6 nights in Milan.

 City trip with a toddler, a good idea?

 A city trip can be quite taxing for a child.
 Lots of walking and sightseeing is tiring for those little legs.
 Like everything in life, it’s all about balance.
 Even with our toddler in tow, we managed to see quite a lot of Milan and he had a great time.
 He did complain that his feet were a bit sore after the first day, so we ended up carrying him.
-Obviously this would have been much easier if we had brought a toddler back carrier.
+Obviously, this would have been much easier if we had brought a toddler back carrier.
 But we do enjoy city tripping with our toddler!

 Visiting Milan with kids

-1. Duomo di Milano / Milan Cathedral
+Duomo di Milano / Milan Cathedral

 The Duomo di Milano, the huge cathedral in the heart of Milan, is an incredibly impressive building.
 It’s huge and abundantly decorated.
 It took nearly six centuries to finish this Gothic cathedral.
 Because it took so long to complete, it was built in a great number of contrasting styles.
 Many people find it ugly because of all these building styles, but I think it just makes it unique.
 You can visit the church itself for as little as €2, but do you know what’s really cool?
 You can go up the roof of this massive church, to the terraces!
-At the time of writing it’s €9 is you take the stairs or €13 if you want to go by elevator.
+At the time of writing it’s €9 if you take the stairs or €13 if you want to go by elevator.

 Of course, we managed to go to Milan the week Pope Francis visited the city.
 Even though we went to the Duomo the Monday after the weekend he was in Milan, it was still packed.
 I would have loved to go up to the terraces or even inside the Duomo, but it was too busy and our toddler had little patience.
 So we gave it a miss.
 From the outside, the Duomo was really impressive too!
 Note to self: next time we go on a city trip to Italy, don’t forget to check if the Pope will be visiting!

-2. Giardini Pubblici Indro Montanelli / Indro Montanelli Public Gardens
+Giardini Pubblici Indro Montanelli / Indro Montanelli Public Gardens

 Giardini Pubblici Indro Montanelli is a historic city park in the Porta Venezia district (North East of the city center).
 Established in 1784, it’s the oldest city park in Milan.
 It’s a lovely green park, with various small playgrounds.
 At about 172.000m2 there’s enough space to run and play!
 In the weekends and on sunny afternoons you’ll find the park full of parents with kids, while others are exercising, or just taking a stroll.
 If you’re visiting Milan with kids, we can recommend spending some time at this park.
 Take the subway red line M1 to P.ta Venezia or Palestra or one of the many trams that stop near the park (line 1, 9 and 33 for instance).

 Museo Civico di Storia Naturale di Milano / Natural History Museum Milan

 Not surprising, the dinosaurs were our son’s favourite!
 Too bad almost all of the information is in Italian.
 There was a new exhibit about earthquakes however that is bilingual English/Italian.
 There’s so much to see, we spend about 1,5 hours here with our toddler.
 Kids under 18 can enter the museum for free, for adults the entrance fee is €5 per person.
 So this museum is definitely on our list of affordable tourist attractions in Milan.